A hidden Markov model for statistical arbitrage in international crude oil futures markets: Introduction

-In this work, we investigate whether the Shanghai crude oil futures can be efficiently integrated into international portfolios of crude oil futures contracts in order to achieve profitable investments in the form of statistical arbitrage strategies.
+We examine whether the introduction of the Shanghai crude oil futures has enabled international arbitrageurs to achieve profitable investments through statistical arbitrage strategies.
 Pairs trading on traditional crude oil benchmarks has already been studied (see, e.g., \cite{DLE06}, \cite{CB12}, \cite{BB19}), while \cite{NMC2023} test pairs trading strategies on the different Shanghai futures contracts traded at the INE.
-To the best of our knowledge, this work is the first to consider statistical arbitrage strategies involving simultaneously traditional crude oil futures together with the newly introduced Shanghai crude oil futures.
+To the best of our knowledge, our work is the first to consider statistical arbitrage strategies involving the recently introduced Shanghai crude oil futures.

-From a methodological viewpoint, we improve on traditional approaches to pairs trading by considering a stochastic model for the cointegration spread driven by a mean-reverting process with regime-switching modulated by a hidden Markov chain.
-This generalizes the approach of \cite{TM17} and \cite{EB18} and enables us to capture different cointegration regimes.
-As the Markov chain is unobserved, stochastic filtering techniques are employed to estimate the current regime and the model parameters, similarly as in \cite{EM09} and \cite{EBM10}.
-Parameter estimation is done by means of a filter-based version of the Expectation Maximization (EM) algorithm, as introduced in \cite{EAM} (see also \cite{FR10} for an application in credit risk).
-The filtering approach enables us to estimate the most likely regime and the model parameter in a dynamic way, thereby ensuring that the model is constantly tuned to the actual market evolution.
-In turn, this will enable us to construct statistical arbitrage strategies that are constantly updated as new observations of the cointegration spread become available.
+From a methodological viewpoint, we improve on existing approaches to pairs trading by assessing the cointegration among the three futures prices at the same time and modelling the resulting cointegration spread by a mean-reverting process with regime-switching modulated by a hidden Markov chain.
+This generalizes the approach of \cite{TM17} and \cite{EB18} and enables us to capture time-varying cointegration regimes.
+As the Markov chain is unobserved, we employ stochastic filtering techniques to estimate the current regime and the model parameters, similarly as in \cite{EM09} and \cite{EBM10}.
+Parameter estimation is done by means of a filter-based version of the Expectation Maximization (EM) algorithm, as introduced in \cite{EAM} (see also \cite{FR10} for an application to credit risk).
+The filtering approach enables us to estimate the most likely regime and the model parameters in a dynamic way, thereby ensuring that the model stays constantly tuned to the actual market situation.
+In turn, this will enable us to construct statistical arbitrage strategies that are dynamically updated as new information arrives.
+After estimating our model over a training sample, we move out-of-sample and analyse several types of statistical arbitrage strategies.